harikrish-s/Sign-Language-Recognition/README.md

 ### Got a Question ?

-If you have any questions that are bothering you, Please feel free to contact us on LinkedIn - [Harikrishnan S](https://www.linkedin.com/in/harikrishnan-s-580461214/) , [Rohit Arrunachalam](https://www.linkedin.com/in/rohitarrunachalam/) , [Isha](https://www.linkedin.com/in/isha-reddy-vaka-1457a9228/).
-Or if you think a line is redundant or can be removed to make the program better then you can obviously ask us or make a pull request !
+Feel free to contact us on LinkedIn - [Harikrishnan S](https://www.linkedin.com/in/harikrishnan-s-580461214/) , [Rohit Arrunachalam](https://www.linkedin.com/in/rohitarrunachalam/) , [Isha](https://www.linkedin.com/in/isha-reddy-vaka-1457a9228/).

+Make a pull request on this repo if you would like work towards improving this project.